State Partnership Program Rotary Wing Key Leader Engagement in Hawai‘i

-Rotary Wing aviators from the Hawai‘i Army National Guard (HIARNG) and the Armed Forces of the Philippines (AFP) held a key leader engagement on ‘Oahu during the first week of March 2025.
-The engagement included 103rd Troop Command Commander Col. Phoebe Inigo, State Army Aviation Officer Lt.
-Col. Deanna Manriquez, Philippine Air Force 205th Tactical Helicopter Wing Commander Brig.
+Rotary Wing aviators from the Hawai‘i Army National Guard (HIARNG) and the Armed Forces of the Philippines (AFP) held a key leader engagement on Oʻahu during the first week of March, 2025.
+The engagement included 103rd Troop Command Commander, Col. Phoebe Inigo, State Army Aviation Officer Lt.
+Col. Deanna Manriquez, Philippine Air Force 205th Tactical Helicopter Wing Commander, Brig.
 Gen. Alvin Hate and select members of their respective staffs.
+Hawai‘i and the Philippines have had a partnership through the State Partnership Program (SPP) for 25 years.

+This five-day SPP key leader engagement was comprised of discussions, academic sessions and hands-on demonstrations of tactics, techniques, and procedures.
+It is part of a multi-year plan to increase the skill level of both the HIARNG and the AFP.

+“We are here to experience firsthand how the Hawai‘i National Guard conducts itʻs helicopter operations,” Hate said.
+“We want to learn about their operations because we are new to operating the Black Hawk (UH-60), and want to increase our capability to help the unified command of the AFP and in humanatarian assistance and disaster response operations.”

 |Date Taken: